 It could also be helpful to read our information explaining support for children with Special Educational Needs, called SEN Support.

-• An exclusion can only be on disciplinary grounds, for example it would be unlawful to exclude a pupil simply because they have additional needs or a disability that the school feels it is unable to meet (see the Department for Education Exclusions guidance).
+- An exclusion can only be on disciplinary grounds, for example it would be unlawful to exclude a pupil simply because they have additional needs or a disability that the school feels it is unable to meet (see the Department for Education Suspension and permanent exclusions guidance 2023).

 See our information within the page ‘Governing body duties‘ to find out what your next steps are if you have some questions or concerns about the exclusion decision.